HarrisonKramer/optiland/README.md

 ## Roadmap

-Optiland is constantly evolving to provide new functionalities for optical design and analysis.
+Optiland is continually evolving to provide new functionalities for optical design and analysis.
 Below are some of the planned features and enhancements we aim to implement in future versions:

 - [ ] **GUI (based on Qt Quick)**
 - [ ] **Multiple Configurations (Zoom Lenses)**